jacobbaron/AndorAcquire/README.md

 Requires Andor SDK

-Files are save in HDF5 format.
+Recordings are saved in HDF5 format.